 1. Rollover Tooltips and Quick Properties

 Rollover tooltips and quick properties both give you quick information of your object.
 Rollover tooltips will appear when you hover your mouse above an object.
-Quick properties is a palette that will open when you double click an object.
+Quick properties is a palette that will open when you click an object.
 Or you can set it to open automatically when you select object.

 If you only want to see object’s properties, rollover tooltip would be a logical choice.
 But if you don’t like to wait until it appears, you can just choose quick properties.
 But the real difference is, you can edit the properties in quick properties but not in rollover tooltip.